 Taking into account the information above it does not come as a surprise that the employment rate among the heads of receiving households seems to be higher than among non-receivers.
 Only those obtaining the lowest remittances (below 500MDL per month) are employed as rarely as those who do not receive anything.
-The employment rate among other groups is at least 10 percentage points higher (around 50% as compared to 40%).
-The employment rate of those who receive the highest remittances is the highest, but it is not significantly different from those receiving between 1500-2499MDL per month.
+The employment rate among other groups is by at least 10 percentage points higher (around 50% as compared to 40%).
+The employment rate among the household heads receiving the highest remittances is also the highest, but it is not significantly different from those receiving between 1500-2499MDL per month.
 It is also worth noting that heads of those households obtaining the highest remittances (above 10000MDL per month) are much more often engaged in business activities (8% as compared to the maximum of 4.5% for other groups).

-Results in Table I.3.1 suggest that remittances go in general to younger, more educated and more active households and that the stronger these characteristics are, the higher are the remittances.
+Results in Table 3.1 suggest that remittances go in general to younger, more educated and more active households and that the stronger these characteristics are, the higher are the remittances.
 This set of characteristics should also positively influence the employability and wider "economic potential" of households regardless of remittances they obtain.
 It would suggest that on macro level the remittances may tend to escalate the inequalities instead of eradicating them.
-On the other hand however it would mean that young and active households receiving remittances would tend to invest them effectively instead of consuming and it would facilitate the economic development in the country.
+On the other hand however it may also mean that young and active households receiving remittances should invest them effectively facilitating the economic development in the country.
 These preliminary hypothesis are to be confronted with result below.

-3.2 Incomes wealth and poverty issues
+3.2.
+Incomes wealth and poverty issues

-Our data-set does not contain the information on the total amounts of monetary incomes generated by inquired households.
+Our data-set does not contain any information on the total amounts of monetary incomes generated by inquired households.
 We decided not to ask these questions as we expected the information revealed by interviewees to be unreliable.
-It could result not only from lack of willingness to give such information to the interviewer but also due to irregular and diverse character of incomes in rural areas.
+It could result not only from lack of willingness to give such information to the interviewer but also from irregular and diverse character of incomes in rural areas.
 Therefore analysing the relationship between remittances and the financial potential of households we had to relay on spending information.

-It is clear that remittances can strongly influence the economic potential of households, especially if they are high enough (see Figure I.3.2).
-The median per-capita spending of non-receiving households or those receiving on average less then 1500MDL per month is about 600MDL per month.
-It means that 50% of households from this group spends less and 50% more than 600MDL per each household member per month.
+It is clear that remittances can strongly influence the economic potential of households, especially if they are high enough (see Figure 3.2).
+The median per-capita spending of non-receiving households or for those receiving on average less then 1500MDL per month is about 600MDL per month.
+It means that half of households from this group spends less and half more than 600MDL per each household member per month.
 As the size of average monthly remittances increases, the median per-capita spending follows, reaching almost 1100MDL for households receiving at least 10000MDL.